ahmettoguz/Micro-Frontend/README.md

 <h2 id="features">🔥 Features</h2>

 + **Custom Modal:** Includes a custom modal component with configurable actions to enhance user interaction.
-+ **TLS/HTTPS:** Centeralized TLS/HTTPS support for all services with selfsigned certificate.
-+ **Traefik Integration:** Integration with Traefik for efficient load balancing and port forwarding within the application's microservices architecture.
-+ **External Communication:** Manages communication between backend and email service.
 + **Global State Management:** Redux implementation for consistent state handling across the application.
-+ **Persistent Settings:** Language, theme mode, and theme schema are stored in localStorage.
++ **Persistent Data:** Language, theme mode, and theme schema are stored in localStorage.
 + **Internationalization:** Language support with i18n for a multilingual user experience.
-+ **Custom Scrollbar Design:** Unique scrollbar styling to match the application's aesthetic.
++ **Custom Scrollbar Design:** Custom scrollbar styling to match the application's aesthetic.
 + **Floating Action Button:** A "Go to Top" button for improved navigation.
 + **Multi-Message Snackbar:** Support for displaying multiple snackbars using notistack.
 + **Professional UI/UX:** Modern user interface and experience.